-Poor communication delays projects, affects revenue, and decreases employee engagement.
-Strong managerial communication skills can prevent remote employees from feeling unclear and/or discouraged.
-Regular, scheduled communications that focus more on results, not employee activity is empowering for people who work from home.
+Poor communication delays projects, affect revenue and decreases employee engagement.
+Strong managerial communication skills can prevent remote employees from feeling unclear and discouraged.
+Regular, scheduled communications that focus more on results, not employee activity, is empowering for people who work from home.
 While there will be the occasional employee who needs more oversight, most people perform best when they feel trusted to get the job done.

 3. Promote a cohesive company culture